GDC-ConsumerEdge/consumer-edge-core/CONTRIBUTING.md

 1. Submit an issue describing your proposed change to the repo in question.
 1. If you haven't already done so, sign a Contributor License Agreement (see details above).
-1. Fork the desired repo, develop and test your code changes.
+1. Fork the desired repo, develop, and test your code changes.
+Ensure all the `make docker_lint` checks pass.
 1. Submit a pull request.